burlachenkok/exploring-python3/python3-note.md

 # Sources of Confusion if C++ person will talk to Python person

 Python is a useful and nice *scripting language*, which of course more comfortable to use compared to [Perl](https://www.perl.org/books/beginning-perl/) or [Windows Batch](https://en.wikibooks.org/wiki/Windows_Batch_Scripting) and sometimes more comfortable to use compare to [Bash](https://www.gnu.org/savannah-checkouts/gnu/bash/manual/bash.html).
-In our experience [Bash](https://www.gnu.org/savannah-checkouts/gnu/bash/manual/bash.html) is still more easy to use if the script contains executing external processes for different tasks and less logic.
+In our experience [Bash](https://www.gnu.org/savannah-checkouts/gnu/bash/manual/bash.html) is still easier to use if the script contains executing external processes for different tasks and less logic.

 Python has a very fast learning curve which opened the door fortunately for people not only in CS to create useful scripts in day-to-day life.